payetteforward/bounce-watcher/README.md

 # Or add manually to keychain
 security add-generic-password \
-  -a payetteforward \
+  -a yourusername \
-  -s pfnas.local \
+  -s your-nas-server.local \
   -w YOUR_PASSWORD \
   -U
 ```